3dgep/input/README.md

 | "Submit"            | Gamepad A button, Enter key, or Space key                                  |
 | "Cancel"            | Gamepad B button or Escape key                                             |

-> **Note**: Some axis names ("Jump", "Submit", and "Cancel") are mapped to gamepad buttons and keyboard keys.
-These actions will return 1.0 while the button on the gamepad or key on the keyboard is held down.
+> **Note:** Some axis names ("Jump", "Submit", and "Cancel") are mapped to gamepad buttons and keyboard keys. **These actions will return 1.0 while the button on the gamepad or key on the keyboard is held down.**

 You can add your own axis names at runtime using the `addAxisCallback` function.
 See [Input Actions](#input-actions) below.

 ### Input Actions

+Input actions allow you to map game events (such as movement, jumping, or menu navigation) to custom callback functions.
+This enables flexible control schemes, remapping, and dynamic input configuration for your game or application.

-You can define your own callback functions at runtime.
-Adding an input action with the same name as an existing action name will replace the existing action name.
+You can define your own callback functions at runtime. **If you add an input action with a name that already exists, the previous callback will be replaced.** This makes it easy to update or remap actions as needed.

+**Common use cases:**

+- Remapping controls for accessibility or user preferences
+- Supporting multiple input devices
+- Dynamic configuration (e.g., changing actions based on game state)

+**API Reference:** See the [Input API](#input-api) section for details on callback signatures and usage.

-This is an example that creates the following actions for a 2D platforming game:
+Below is an example that creates several actions for a 2D platforming game:

 | Action Name  | Description                                                                                                   |
 | ------------ | ------------------------------------------------------------------------------------------------------------- |